joyceliaoo/Bravo/README.md

 else the explorer can move in 4 directions:

-0 north
+	north
-1 east
+	east
-2 south
+	south
-3 west
+	west

+	take a snapshot

 	for each direction

-		take a snapshot
 		drop a wall
 		move 1 space in that direction
-		if (invoke the recursive abstraction)
+		if (answer to the recursive abstraction) // there is a way to get to treasure from new position return true
-			return true
 		backtrack to snapshot